schauerjosh/to-do-list/src/OVERVIEW.md

 - **Testing:** 100% coverage goal.
 All logic and UI states are tested.
 - **Email Feature:** "Email Me My List" is mocked for demo (see `App.jsx`).

+# New Features: Missed & Recurring Tasks

+## Missed/Skipped Tasks
+- Mark any task as "Missed?" and provide a reason (modal prompt).
+- Frequently missed tasks (2+ times) are highlighted in a special section.
+- If a task is missed 3+ times, actionable tips are shown to help you succeed next time.
+- All missed/completed events are tracked in each task's history.

+## Recurring Tasks
+- Add recurring tasks (daily, weekly, or custom interval) via the "+ ADD RECURRING TASK" button.
+- Recurring tasks display their next due date and recurrence pattern.
+- When completed, the next due date is automatically advanced.
+- When the next due date arrives, the task reappears as active.

+## UI/UX
+- Modern, animated modals and gold-accented UI for all new features.
+- All new controls are keyboard accessible and responsive.

 ---

 For details, see code comments in each file.
 New contributors should start with `App.jsx`.
+For implementation details of new features, see code comments in `App.jsx`.
+For styling, see `App.css`.